Why should I submit my product to the Made in Alberta Awards?

 Can visual artists submit their work?

 It depends on what the product is.
 One of a kind art does not qualify for the Made in Alberta Awards.
 But if you produce a product line where your visual art is reproduced onto a product (for example printed onto a pillow or T-shirt) the resulting product is eligible.
-Either way, our editors would still love to hear about your work, email Käthe Lemon at [email protected] and let us know more about what you do.
+Either way, our editors would still love to hear about your work, email us at [email protected] and let us know more about what you do.
 If you’re not sure if your work qualifies for entry, please contact us first — entry fees for ineligible entries will not be refunded.

 My product is technology based, can I submit my work?

 It depends on what the product is.
 If it fits into one of our broader categories.
 For example, if you make an app-based game, you can submit that under the Games and Leisure category.
-If you produce a technology based piece of home decor, you may enter it in the Furnishings and Home Decor category.
+If you produce a technology-based piece of home decor, you may enter it in the Furnishings and Home Decor category.
 If it is a service or a business-to-business technology, it is not eligible.
 If you’re not sure if your work qualifies for entry, please contact us first — entry fees for ineligible entries will not be refunded.

 Are custom products, for example cabinetry, eligible?